 More Parent PLUS borrowers are carrying their children’s student loans into retirement via Parent PLUS loans.
 Even though this may be years away, using this strategy could be a game changer since the repayment amount is based on the borrower’s AGI.
 If the borrower’s income decreases, the payment would also be reduced.

 Parents need to realize that Parent PLUS loans are legally their loans even though they were for their children’s education.
-If you default, the responsibility is the parent’s.
+If the borrower defaults, the parent is responsible.
 The government can garnish social security, tax refunds, and other items if default occurs.

 Double Consolidation Risk